 - High Speed Burst Shooting of 8fps

 - Panorama, Underwater & Time Lapse Modes.

-Overall, I’m pleased with the photos taken both in the water and out, and the video quality is acceptable (though nothing to boast about).
+Overall, I’m pleased with the photos taken both in the water and out.
+And the video quality of this waterproof digital camera is acceptable (though nothing to boast about).
 But where I feel it really falls short is in zoom shots.
-For the typical family swim/snorkel/beach vacation, that probably will not matter much, but if you’re looking for a more all-purpose compact/waterproof solution (and leaving the B.A.C. behind altogether), you might be happier spending a bit more on a waterproof model that boasts a better zoom or a different compact that can be used with a waterproof housing.
+For the typical family swim/snorkel/beach vacation, that probably will not matter much.
+But if you’re looking for a more all-purpose compact/waterproof solution (and leaving the B.A.C. behind altogether), you might be happier spending a bit more on a waterproof model that boasts a better zoom or a different compact that can be used with a waterproof housing.